haiwen/seafile-docs-ko/deploy/server.md

 | The TCP port used by Seafile to transfer data
 | Default is 12001.
 If it's been used by other service, you can set it to another port.
 |-
-| httpsever  port
+| fileserver  port
-| The TCP port used by Seafile httpserver
+| The TCP port used by Seafile fileserver
 | Default is 8082.
 If it's been used by other service, you can set it to another port.
 |-
 |}